Twist-3 Contributions in Semi-Inclusive DIS in the Target Fragmentation Region: Introduction

 The objective of this paper is to present a first analysis of twist-$3$ contributions to SIDIS in the TFR within the framework of collinear factorization at the tree level of quantum chromodynamics~(QCD) perturbation theory.
 Our focus is on the scenario where the target is spin-1/2 and the polarization of the final hadron is unobserved.
 The framework can be easily extended to the case of a spin-1 target.
 By employing the collinear expansion technique~\cite{Ellis:1982wd,Ellis:1982cd,Qiu:1988dn,Qiu:1990xxa,Qiu:1990xy,Liang:2006wp,Song:2010pf,Wei:2014pma,Yang:2017sxz}, we demonstrate that the hadronic tensor of SIDIS in the TFR can be expressed in terms of three distinct types of twist-3 collinear fracture functions.
-We discuss the classification of these fracture functions and show that they are not independent due to the constraints imposed by the QCD Equation of Motion~(EOM).
+We discuss the classification of these fracture functions and show that they are not independent due to the constraints imposed by the QCD equation of motion~(EOM).
 With the EOM, the twist-3 contributions can be expressed with two-parton fracture functions at the considered order.
 Our findings also have significant phenomenological implications.

 The rest of this paper is organized as follows.
-In section~\ref{sec:Kinematics}, we discuss the kinematics for the polarized SIDIS in TFR and present the general form for the cross-section in terms of the structure functions.
-In section~\ref{sec:HadronicTensor}, we present detailed calculations of the hadronic tensor up to twist-3.
-In section~\ref{sec:FinalResults}, we give the final results for the structure functions and azimuthal or spin asymmetries expressed by fracture functions.
-A short summary is given in section~\ref{sec:Summary}.
+In Sec.~\ref{sec:Kinematics}, we discuss the kinematics for the polarized SIDIS in TFR and present the general form for the cross section in terms of the structure functions.
+In Sec.~\ref{sec:HadronicTensor}, we present detailed calculations of the hadronic tensor up to twist-3.
+In Sec.~\ref{sec:FinalResults}, we give the final results for the structure functions and azimuthal or spin asymmetries expressed by fracture functions.
+A short summary is given in Sec.~\ref{sec:Summary}.